RV Toilet Smells When Flushed? Do This!

 Use Septic Tank Safe Decloggers

 You can also use septic-safe chemicals to unclog your RV toilets.
-These chemicals are designed to eat solid clogs in the system.
+These chemicals use special bacteria and enzymes designed to break down clogs in the black tank and pipes leading to and from it.

-For more information on clogs, check out our in-depth guide to unclogging an RV toilet.
+For more information on toilet clogs, check out our in-depth guide to unclogging an RV toilet.
+And if you find that your black tank isn’t draining, check out our guide on how to unclog a black tank to get it draining again.

 Maintaining cleanliness in your RV toilet is one of the most effective ways to keep your RV bathroom odor-free.